 We may collect and process the following data about you:

 You will be asked to provide us with your information when you:

-The information you will be asked to provide to us for these purposes will include first name, last name, email address, password, country, the degree level you are interested in (undergraduate/postgraduate), the subject area you are interested in, and chat conversations and interactions with student ambassadors.
+The information you will be asked to provide to us for these purposes will include first name, last name, email address, password, country, the degree level you are interested in (undergraduate/postgraduate), whether you are a prospective, current or graduate student, the subject area you are interested in, and chat conversations and interactions you have on Unibuddy.

 In respect of all users, with regard to each of your visits to our Website or use of the Services via the Unibuddy widget or Mobile App, we may automatically collect the following information:

 Where you enter any details relating to a third party, you must have obtained clear permission from the individuals whose data you provide us with before sharing that data with us.

 Use of personal information under EU data protection laws must be justified under one of a number of legal “grounds” and Unibuddy is required to set out the grounds in respect of each use of your personal data in this policy.
 These are the principal grounds that justify the use of your information by Unibuddy:

 In respect of the use of the Services, we use information held about you (and information about others that you have provided us with) in the following ways: